-efault Equationnal volumnnlyzer modelsmay be used: back out for public comment as it is substantive and not a direct result of

 For the purpose of adjusting the annual refrigerator energy consumption for calculating the rating, EULLA shall be adjusted by EULFRIG, which shall be calculated as the annual refrigerator energy use derived by the procedures in this section minus the annual refrigerator energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, converted to MBtu/y, where MBtu/y = (kWh/y)/293.

-For refrigerator energy use, internal gains in the Rated Home shall be modified by 100% of the refrigerator EULFRIG converted to Btu/day as follows: EULFRIG * 106 / 365.
-Internal gains shall not be modified for refrigerators located in Unconditioned Space Volume or outdoor environment.
+For refrigerator energy use, Internal Gains in the Rated Home shall be modified by 100% of the refrigerator EULFRIG converted to Btu/day as follows: EULFRIG * 106 / 365.
+Internal Gains shall not be modified for refrigerators located in Unconditioned Space Volume, Unrated Heated Space, Unrated Conditioned Space, or outdoor environment.

 Televisions.
 Television annual energy use in the Rated Home shall be the same as television energy use in the Energy Rating Reference Home and shall be calculated as TVkWh/y = 413 + 69*Nbr, where Nbr is the number of Bedrooms in the Rated Home.